Evaluation of Cal MediConnect, the California Duals Demonstration Project

 The Community Living Policy Center and the UC Berkeley Health Research for Action Center are conducting an evaluation of Cal MediConnect, a federally-funded state demonstration program that aims to integrate Medicaid and Medicare services for dually eligible beneficiaries.
 The "duals" are a population with an often complex array of needs, including medical care, mental health care, and long-term services and supports.
 Health plans in seven California counties offer adults who are eligible for both Medicare and Medi-Cal coverage “coordinated medical, behavioral health, long-term institutional, and home- and community-based services through a single organized delivery system.”
 The evaluation is funded primarily by The SCAN Foundation; research on long-term services and supports in Cal MediConnect is funded by the National Institute on Disability, Independent Living, and Rehabilitation Research through the Community Living Policy Center.

-The project is in the process of documenting the impact of the program on beneficiaries’ experiences with care, including access, quality, and coordination.
+The project documents the impact of the program on beneficiaries’ experiences with care, including access, quality, and coordination.
 The study also examines service delivery system response to the initiative in several sectors, including health plans, medical care providers, behavioral health, skilled nursing, and home- and community-based services.
 The 3-year evaluation began in January 2015.
-It is gathering information from:
+Research was conducted via focus groups, telephone surveys, and stakeholder interviews.
+Publications from this project include the following:

-- Focus groups with beneficiaries who transitioned to Cal MediConnect;
+- A report and a journal article on the findings from focus groups with beneficiaries who transitioned to Cal MediConnect

-- Two telephone surveys with dually eligible beneficiaries at different points in time, and
+- Round 1 results from telephone surveys with dually eligible beneficiaries